 Situated in George Square at the heart of the Senior School, our modern accommodation consisting of three studios, media suite and student workbase is fully equipped to cater for the needs of our pupils.

-Studio 1: The largest and most outstanding of our studios is used for Standard Grade, Higher and Advanced Higher performances.
+Studio 1: The largest and most outstanding of our studios is used for National 5, Higher and Advanced Higher performances.
 It is fully equipped with up-to-date lighting and sound equipment as well as computer, top of the range scenic projector and large screen, ideal for practical workshops and production rehearsals.

 Studio 2: is an excellent working space which has a portable lighting system, digital sound system, computer and projector.